KolluruPujitha/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+STEP 1.Start

-STEP 1.
+STEP 2.
 Import the required libaries and read the dataframe.

-STEP 2.Assign hours to X and scores to Y.
+STEP 3.Assign hours to X and scores to Y.

-STEP 3.Implement training set and test set of the dataframe.
+STEP 4.Implement training set and test set of the dataframe.

-STEP 4.Plot the required graph both for test data and training data.
+STEP 5.Plot the required graph both for test data and training data.

-STEP 5.Find the values of MSE,MAE and RMSE.
+STEP 6.Find the values of MSE,MAE and RMSE.

+STEP 7.End

 ## Program: